chan2will/sdc-wiki/Silverpop.md

 **SCC_MASTER**:
 This is the original (old) database created, and is referred to as a "flat table" because it is one table with lots of columns.
 The dev/staging/testing replica is called 'Staging_Master' (yes, the name is confusing).
 All info about a contact (email address) is listed in this single table.
 To add info just add a new column.

-**SDC_PROD**:
+**SDC-PROD**:
 This is the new "relational" database, which consists of a database and associated relational tables.
 This basically works how you expect a database to work.
-SDC_PROD has the following associated tables: PROD_LEADS, PROD_ORDERS, PROD_CASES, and PROD_ORDER_ITEMS.
+SDC-PROD has the following associated tables: PROD-LEADS, PROD-ORDERS, PROD-CASES, and PROD-ORDER-ITEMS.

+**SDC-PROD-B**:
+Duplication of SDC-PROD, with exact same relational tables.
+The goal is to use a separate IP address when sending emails from this database, in the case that our other IP address gets marked as spam.

 ## To remove all contacts from a database